 On Saturday, 12 April, at 2.30pm members of the Fulham Society will join the Fulham Cemetery Friends for a guided walk around the cemetery, enjoying the cherry blossoms and learning about the history of the cemetery.
 Contact the Fulham Society if you are interested in attending.

 The first meeting of the Friends in 2025 was held on Sunday, 9 February, from 11am to 12pm at our usual venue, the Fulham Cross Girls School in Munster Road.
-Here is a summary.
+Summary of 9 Feb 2025 meeting.

 Thanks to the Veolia Sustainability Fund, the Fulham Cemetery Friends have installed 7 bird boxes, 3 bat boxes, and 4 insect boxes in the cemetery.
 Thanks very much to Idverde and RSPB for the installation of the bird and bat boxes.
 Photo gallery